luke2533/Project-2-HydraPC/README.md

 - Added basic CSS and JS for spec tracker
 - Added prompt for save JS (Not including emailJS yet)

+### 6.15 Custom PC collapsible + radio buttons work, spec tracker displays cases

+Additions:

+- Collapsible sections for custom PC section
+- Added radio buttons to each part (to select parts)
+- When selecting a case it displays the correct value (only case)

 ## 7.0 Deployment

 ### 7.1 GitHub links